sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-explained.md

 An ***IT Project*** is about a software product to enhance business operations service or results.
 Whether or not the result proved to be positive is currently not part of the IT Project's health measurement.

-IT Projects health is currently measured by costs, scheduled, and scope.
+IT Projects health is currently measured by costs, schedule, and scope.
 The health is adjusted over time on whether the IT Project is within those pre-agreed, estimated, indicators or not.
 The health can only be modified via change requests where a health that was originally red (bad) can move to green (good) if stakeholders agree the original estimates can be modified to reflect reality.